Champions of Orthodoxy

 St. John Vianney is not important only because he taught reverence.
 He lived it.
 His whole life proclaimed that the sacred is not common material to be handled casually.
 This is why he remains a rebuke to every modern form of irreverence, desacralization, and therapeutic liturgy.

-He teaches that reverence is not ornament.
+He teaches that reverence is not a decorative extra.
 It is the fitting response to divine realities.
 Where reverence collapses, belief soon follows.

 Vianney teaches that the priesthood cannot be understood apart from the altar, and the altar cannot be treated lightly without injuring the faith of souls.